Do you have any other impending business to attend to right now?

 I’d played “what if” a hundred times.

-How differently I would have done, given the 2nd chance.
+How differently I would have done, given a second chance.

-How badly had I wished for that 2nd chance!
+How badly I had wished for that second chance!

-This particular wishful thinking was the hardest huddle to get through.
+This particular huddle of wishful thinking was the hardest to get through.

 In the end, it comes down to the only thing we can do:

-Accept what’s done is done and nothing could change what’s done.
+Accept that what’s done is done, and nothing can change what’s done.

 See the Mistakes for What They Are and Where They Are

-Accepting what’s done is done is so important.
+Accepting that what’s done is done is so important.

-Because we then can see mistakes for what they truly are and, more importantly, where they are.
+We can then see mistakes for what they truly are and, more importantly, where they are.